To do this, choose Transformation from the output options in the Output panel.

 Open - Click the folder icon to choose an existing folder.

 Delete - Click the trash can to erase the current output plus its contents.

 Output – Options for outputting the project.

 Generate Output – This button will generate the output.
 Keyboard shortcut is Command-Option-G [macos] or Control-Option-G [win].
 Alt-click [win] or Option-click [macos] to generate all outputs.

-Open Output – Click this button to view the output (output must be created first) using the Integrated Web Server.
+Open Output – Click this button to view the output (output must be created first).